 Reasons to join

 Debating is a great way to express yourself, enhance your public speaking skills, gain self-confidence and improve your use of English.
 If you are thinking of career opportunities in areas such as education, law, politics, business or something similar then debating now may open windows of opportunity for you later on in life.
 If any of these reasons make sense or appeal to you, why not come along to our next meeting?
-All are welcome and we would be glad of any more students that joined.
+All students are welcome.